Google for Startups Campus is located in the heart of Madrid, Moreno Nieto, 2, 2805, Madrid. Check it out on this Map.

 We look forward to collaborating with startup communities around each Campus country by livestreaming high quality training and education, hosting events for a variety of different communities, and extending the geographic reach of some Campus programs like our mentorship and training sessions.
 Entrepreneurs from anywhere are welcome to work (for free!) out of the Campus Cafe when they are in town.

 Is Campus an accelerator or incubator?

 No, Campus is not an accelerator or incubator.
-We partner with and often host strong accelerator and education groups to bring the best of the startup community to Campus.
+We support a selected group of startups through our Campus Residency program and we also partner with and often host strong accelerator and education groups to bring the best of the startup community to Campus.

 Why isn’t Google directly investing in the startups?

-The Google for Entrepreneurs team invests in entire startup communities, but not individual startups.
+The Google for Startups team invests in entire startup communities, but not individual startups.
 We invest heavily in our programs, as well as the Campus buildings and their renovations.